Codepath-web103-pod32/codepath_web103_finalproject/server/api-instructions.md

     + url
     + taken_date

-- [x] /api/events/user/:userGithubId -> get all events registered by the user GithubId, each event has: --> Not tested yet
+- [x] /api/events/my-events: GET request with body including githubId -> get all events registered by the user GithubId, each event has: --> Not tested yet
   + id
   + name
   + start_time